tambapps/gmage/README.md

 ```

 ## Blur
-You can blur an image with different algorithms.
+You can blur an image with different algorithms (for now only box blur is supported).

 ### Java
 ```groovy